-Tree renewal at a prestigious Victorian School keeps future bright for students
+Tree Renewal at Prestigious Victorian School keeps Future Bright for Students

 By Kristyn Levis

-When one of the schools in Victoria needed to revamp its facilities, the architects had to find a robust soil cell that would suit the limited space of the project without compromising soil volumes for the trees.
+When one of the schools in Victoria needed to revamp its facilities, the architects had to find a robust soil vault solution that would suit the limited space of the project without compromising soil volumes for the trees.

-The Citygreen® modular Stratacell™ system is an all around product that ticked all of the requirements for this campus in Keilor East, Victoria.
+The Citygreen® modular Stratacell™ system is an all around product that ticked all of the requirements for the tree renewal project at this campus in Keilor East, Victoria.